Latent Interpolation Learning Using Diffusion Models for Cardiac Volume Reconstruction: Results and Discussion

 \textbf{\textit{Spatiotemporal Flexibility}} Our findings demonstrate that the proposed method generalizes effectively to temporally-resolved 2D+T cardiac MRI sequences, highlighting the flexibility and scalability of the latent diffusion framework for spatiotemporal interpolation tasks.
 Quantitative evaluations show that both CaLID and CaLID$_+$ achieve strong performance across standard metrics, reflecting accurate reconstruction of intermediate frames and robust temporal consistency.
 Qualitative analysis further confirms that the interpolated frames maintain close adherence to anatomical structures throughout the cardiac cycle (see Figure~\ref{fig:cardiac_cycle}), including key phases such as end-diastole (ED) and end-systole (ES).

-Notably, CaLID$+$ exhibits superior preservation of fine-grained anatomical features, such as the papillary muscles, which are particularly challenging due to their intricate morphology and subtle temporal dynamics.
-This is further corroborated in Figure~\ref{fig:temporal_consistency}, which illustrates enhanced temporal coherence of our methods, with our temporally adapted model demonstrating the highest consistency across timeframes.
-The improved fidelity in representing dynamic anatomical details contributes to more realistic and clinically meaningful reconstructions, emphasizing the added value of test-time refinement in CaLID$_+$ for capturing complex cardiac motion in time-resolved MRI data.
+Notably, CaLID$^{2D}_+$ exhibits superior preservation of fine-grained anatomical features, such as the papillary muscles, which are particularly challenging due to their intricate morphology and subtle temporal dynamics.
+Figure~\ref{fig:temporal_consistency} reinforces this finding.
+In the horizontal temporal cross-section, only our models reconstruct the papillary muscle correctly across timeframes; the baselines fail to preserve it.
+This improvement comes with a trade-off, however.
+CaLID$_+^{2D+T}$ produces the smoothest and most temporally consistent reconstructions, but it is less accurate on fine spatial detail: it tends to visually merge spatially close structures, blending neighboring anatomies such as papillary muscles or trabeculations.
+Along the temporal axis, these same structures also tend to appear elongated.
+Such localized failures mark the point at which the added temporal fidelity trades against the exact reconstruction of fine cardiac detail.
+Overall, though, the improved representation of dynamic anatomical structure yields more realistic and clinically meaningful reconstructions, capturing the complex cardiac motion present in time-resolved MRI data.

+\textbf{\textit{Variational Autoencoders.}} We evaluate the pretrained autoencoder to characterize its latent representation.
+The temporally-aware variant (VAEKL 2D+T) produces smoother reconstructions with greater temporal consistency.
+This smoothness is most apparent in large, uniform regions, where high frequencies are suppressed, but it comes at the cost of perceptual sharpness, reflected in higher LPIPS and rFID (see Table~\ref{tab:autoencoder_comparison}).
+In contrast, the spatial model (VAEKL 2D) preserves higher-frequency structures.
+Figure~\ref{fig:autoencoders} illustrates this trade-off, while both models maintain anatomically coherent latent representations suitable for diffusion-based interpolation.

+\textbf{\textit{Ablation of the Conditioning Mechanism.}} Replacing the VAE conditioning with our approach consistently improves perceptual fidelity and distribution alignment as shown in Table~\ref{tab:conditioning_comparison}.
+Across both CaLID variants, our conditioning yields higher SSIM and lower LPIPS, indicating better structural and perceptual quality.
+Most notably, rFID is substantially reduced, showing that generated samples lie closer to the ground-truth data manifold.
+While the base CaLID model exhibits a slight PSNR trade-off, the enhanced CaLID\textsubscript{+} benefits across all metrics, confirming improved reconstruction and realism.